ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * a proof of authenticity that can be checked by an off-line system for vast periods of time after system deployment
 * a proof of authenticity to be small and as uniform as possible to allow for application in constrained node environments
-* a simple and low cost way to update the configuration of a system component in charge of validity or authenticity cecking
+* a simple and low cost way to update the configuration of a system component in charge of validity or authenticity checking

 There is no standardized way to: